 Boost your body with diet.

-Studies have shown that a vegan diet may actually help improve stamina.
-Dairy and meat have been linked to low energy as well as changes in testosterone and hormone production.
+Studies have shown that a healthy diet can actually help improve stamina and sexual function.
+Processed food, refined sugar, and dairy have been linked to low energy as well as changes in testosterone and hormone production.

 Fruit provides a sustainable source of energy, so you don’t get the same sort of sugar crashes like you would from processed sugar.
 Bananas are high in potassium, which plays a key role in energy and hormone production.